LingLing1301/Minecraft-Server-Next-Generation/README.md

 - For Developer: Admin directory contains functions available to admins
 - The /reload command reloads datapacks(make sure all players are in lobby before executing commands or quit game, otherwise u need restart)
 - This project will never support 1.20.3 and previous versions, such as: 1.19.2\1.18.2\1.16.5\1.12.2\1.8.9, etc.

+**Update frequency**
+i'll update when minecraft have new release version or just update every year at least 5 times

 **Development Matters**